DeanZhuo/ShowMovies/README.md

 # ShowMovies

-A simple app made to vew movies by genre or by search.
+A simple app made to view movies by genre or by search.
 There's also some details of the movie, with Trailer Video and reviews.
+Developed using Xamarin.

 ![Screenshot_20230320-210404](https://user-images.githubusercontent.com/49544340/226512997-80f8df03-761e-49f9-b4e2-d315e09d845d.png)